 My daughter was brought into this amazing world and my entire life changed because of her.

-My now 3-year-old daughter, Gabriella, did inherit my Factor V Leiden mutation, and she does have an atrial septal defect called a patent foramen ovale that has right to left shunting and is thought to be caused from her underdeveloped ventricles.
+My now 3-year-old daughter, Gabriella, did inherit my Factor V Leiden mutation.
+She does have an atrial septal defect called a patent foramen ovale that has right to left shunting.
+It’s thought to be caused by her underdeveloped ventricles.

 What do all these mean for us?